philosowaffle/peloton-to-garmin/docs/index.md

 Sync workouts from Peloton to Garmin.

 * Fetch latest workouts from Peloton
-* Convert Peloton workout to a variety of formats
+* Convert Peloton workouts to a variety of formats
-* Upload TCX or FIT workout to Garmin
+* Automatically upload workouts to Garmin Connect
 * Backup your downloaded data and converted files
 * Earn Badges and credit for Garmin Challenges
 * Update VO2 Max [1]({{ site.baseurl }}{% link configuration/providing-device-info.md %}) and Training Stress Scores